 A self-guided tour of Highwic not only offers a captivating trip back in time to the days when the house bustled with Buckland family life, but also insight into the rapidly changing landscape of colonial New Zealand.
 After a brief introduction from your Highwic hosts, wander around the property at your leisure.
 Children will love the 'House Hunt' discovery tour and the Whimsical Garden.

-Try to time your visit for the first Wednesday of the month when the coal range fires up, and check the Events page for other special occasions throughout the year.
-Highwic is available as an atmospheric venue for private functions.
+Try to time your visit for the regular occasions when the coal range is fired up, and check the Events page for other special occasions throughout the year.
+Highwic is available as an atmospheric venue for private and business functions.

 Highwic is the first stop on the Waikato War Driving tour taking in sites from this episode (1863–64) of the New Zealand land wars.
 Buckland & Sons profited from the wars by supplying the Imperial troops with horses and other general supplies.